maxGraph/maxGraph/packages/docs/migrate-from-mxgraph.md

 Properties removed in favor of plugins
 - graph.panningHandler → this.graph.getPlugin('PanningHandler') as PanningHandler;

-Graph
+others
+- getModel() -> graph.model
-insertVertex/insertEdge: also accept an object instead of several parameters
+- insertVertex/insertEdge: also accept an object instead of several parameters

 ### Client